bbulkow/FastLED-idf/README.md

 According to a reddit post, someone named Sam Guyer fixed the issues with FastLED.
 There are a number of fundamental problems that Sam has been gnawing on, notably the access to flash that happens when you 'read files'.

-However, Sam found the truely important thing: that the built-in interrupt handler wasn't working, because the use of templates obscured the IRAM_ATTR attribute.
-Which means the "fast interrupt routing" to shovel bits into RMT was running out of executable flash, not out of RAM, so of course it wouldn't keep up.
+His fork was my starting point.

+However, I found that the primarily issue with visual artifacts in RMT had to do with the amount of ESP-IDF jitter.

+Kudos to Sam for getting the code to a better point, where it was amenable to the optimizations I did.

 https://github.com/samguyer/FastLED